TF1-EN-3M: Three Million Synthetic Moral Fables for Training Small, Open Language Models: LLM Evaluation and Model Selection

 We first normalize each raw score \(S_{m,k}\) to \(\tilde S_{m,k}\in[0,1]\) by

 inverting the normalization for Self‐BLEU so that lower is better.
 Then

 By construction \(0\le W_m\le1\).
 Table~\ref{tab:composite-scores} reports the resulting weighted scores for all ten models.
-As shown, \textbf{LLaMA-3.1-8B-Instruct} achieves the highest composite score of \(\mathbf{0.891}\), confirming it as the optimal choice for TF1-EN-3M generation.
+As shown, \textbf{LLaMA-3.1-Tulu-3-8B} achieves the highest composite score of $\mathbf{0.957}$.
+However, as discussed below, we ultimately select \textbf{Llama-3.1-8B-Instruct} (composite $W = 0.839$) for TF1-EN-3M generation due to its superior target-audience alignment.